-Let’s say you’ve built up a year’s supply of non-perishable foods like canned soups and pastas.
+Let’s say you’ve built up a year’s supply of non-perishable foods like canned soups and pasta.
 Well, even “non-perishable” foods go bad!

-Once you surpass the 30 day food stockpile, you will need to come up with a food rotation system.
-There are a lot of ways to rotate your food preps – such as can rotating systems.
+Once you surpass the 30 day food stockpile, you will need to develop a food rotation system.
+There are many ways to rotate your food preps – such as can organizers.

-Rotating Tip: Only buy prep foods that you normally eat (if you don’t usually eat rice and beans, don’t buy them as your prep foods!).
-Otherwise, it will be harder for your to rotate them.
+Rotating Tip: Only buy prep foods you normally eat (if you don’t usually eat rice and beans, don’t buy them as your prep foods!).
+Otherwise, it will be harder for you to rotate them.

 Don’t Buy Bottled Water

 Bottled water is one of the biggest scams in our country.
-These is absolutely no reason that you should be buying water for prepping.
+There is no reason that you should be buying water for prepping.
 Instead, save old plastic bottles and jugs.
 Wash them out very thoroughly and fill them with tap water.

 Note that YOU MUST ROTATE WATER STOCKPILES TOO.
 You’ll need to rotate your water supply about every 6 months.